Head-to-Head · Updated May 2026

 The questions every first-time southern Africa visitor asks.

 Zambia has the better experience overall.
-The Knife-Edge Bridge on the Zambian side gives the most dramatic frontal view of the main falls curtain, and the Devil's Pool — a natural infinity pool at the very lip of the falls accessible in low water season (September–December) — is one of Africa's most extraordinary experiences.
-The Zimbabwean side has a slightly broader panoramic walkway and is sometimes argued to show the full width of the falls better during high water season, but for activities, access, and the most visceral encounter, Zambia wins.
-Note: Botswana has no access to Victoria Falls at all.
+The Knife-Edge Bridge on the Zambian side gives the most dramatic frontal view of the main falls curtain, and the Devil's Pool, a natural infinity pool at the very lip of the falls accessible in low water season (September to December), is one of Africa's most extraordinary experiences.
+The Zimbabwean side has a slightly broader panoramic walkway and is sometimes argued to show the full width of the falls better during high water season, but for activities, access and the most visceral encounter, Zambia wins.
+Note: Botswana has no direct access to Victoria Falls.

-Botswana's all-inclusive safari camps typically run $400–600 per person per night at the lower end and $900–1,500+ at top operators in the Okavango.
-A 7-night mid-range Botswana safari costs approximately $5,000–8,000 per person including flights.
-Zambia's equivalent is $150–500 per person per night all-inclusive, with a 7-night South Luangwa safari at $2,500–4,500 per person.
-Both prices typically include all meals, game drives, and guiding.
-International flights, internal charters, and visas are additional in both cases.
+Botswana's all-inclusive safari camps typically run $400 to $600 per person per night at the lower end and $900 to $1,500+ at top operators in the Okavango.
+A 7-night mid-range Botswana safari costs approximately $5,000 to $8,000 per person including flights.
+Zambia's equivalent is $150 to $500 per person per night all-inclusive, with a 7-night South Luangwa safari at $2,500 to $4,500 per person.
+Both prices typically include all meals, game drives and guiding.
+International flights, internal charters and visas are additional in both cases.

 Both share a dry season from May to October, which is the best time for traditional game viewing.
-Peak season is July–September when wildlife is most concentrated around water sources and conditions are driest.
+Peak is July to September when wildlife concentrates around water sources and conditions are driest.
 Botswana has a unique advantage: the Okavango Delta floods between June and August (fed by rains in Angola months earlier), making this the best time for the water-based mokoro and boat safari experience specifically.
-Zambia's South Luangwa closes many camps in the wet season (November–April) but the Lower Zambezi remains open.
-For a combined trip, July–September works well for both.
+Zambia's South Luangwa closes many camps in wet season (November to April) but the Lower Zambezi remains open.
+For a combined trip, July to September works well for both.

-Yes — and it's one of Africa's best itineraries.
-The classic combination is: fly into Lusaka or Livingstone (Zambia), spend 3–4 nights at South Luangwa for walking safaris, then transfer to Livingstone for 2 nights and Victoria Falls, then fly into Maun (Botswana) for 3–4 nights in the Okavango Delta, and optionally add 2 nights in Chobe before flying home.
-Internal charter flights connect the bush camps efficiently and are almost essential — driving distances are enormous.
-Allow 10–14 days minimum for a combined trip to feel unhurried.
+Yes, and it's one of Africa's best itineraries.
+The classic combination: fly into Lusaka or Livingstone (Zambia), spend 3 to 4 nights at South Luangwa for walking safaris, then transfer to Livingstone for 2 nights and Victoria Falls, then fly into Botswana for 3 to 4 nights in the Okavango Delta, optionally adding 2 nights in Chobe before flying home.
+Internal charter flights connect the bush camps efficiently and are almost essential.
+Driving distances are enormous.
+Allow 10 to 14 days minimum for a combined trip to feel unhurried.

-Yes — anti-malarial medication is strongly recommended for both countries, particularly for the safari areas.
+Yes, anti-malarial medication is strongly recommended for both countries, particularly for the safari areas.
 Both Botswana's Okavango and Chobe regions and Zambia's Luangwa Valley and Livingstone are in malaria transmission zones.
-Consult a travel medicine clinic or GP at least 4–6 weeks before departure.
-Common prophylaxis options include atovaquone-proguanil (Malarone), doxycycline, and mefloquine — your doctor will advise the most suitable option.
-Mosquito repellent, long-sleeved clothing at dawn and dusk, and sleeping under nets (provided at all reputable camps) are also recommended.
+Consult a travel medicine clinic or GP at least 4 to 6 weeks before departure.
+Common prophylaxis options include atovaquone-proguanil (Malarone), doxycycline and mefloquine.
+Mosquito repellent, long sleeves at dawn and dusk, and sleeping under nets (provided at all reputable camps) are also essential.